hschellman/merge-utils-test/spec_v1.md

 *         `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the * ou tput files.
 This is currently generated from the merged metadata if not supplied on the command line

-*         `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the * output files.
-This is currently generated from the merged metadata if not supplied on the command line

 *       `dune.output_status` is set to “merged” - should be updated to “confirmed” once actually stored by declaD

-*       `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the output files.
-This is currently generated from the merged metadata if not supplied on the command line

 *       `dune.merging_stage` is set to “final” if done, otherwise some intermediate status.
 If not “final”, another merging stage will be run.

-*      `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the output files.
-This is currently generated from the merged metadata if not supplied on the command line

 *       `dune.merging_range` has the ranges for the files merged in the input list.

 Methods needed: